jhegemann/Muonbase/README.md

   "workingDirectory": "./"
 }
 ```
-and is mandatory for the database server to run.
+The configuration file is in a json format and it is mandatory for the database server to run.
 Tune the parameters as you want, but keep a few things in mind: (i) binding
 to ip 0.0.0.0 is not recommended, since the transport layer does not support ssl, (ii) binding to
 ports below 1024 is not recommended since this requires root privileges and is therefore by design not secure.
 The data and user paths can be chosen freely as well as the log path.
 Make sure permissions in particular